AurinaBMH/GWAS_drugs/README.md

 save_enrichment_scores()
 ```

-Run the enrichment analysis using ermineJ software, save the results from each analysis in the `enrichment_2024/output` folder.
+Run the enrichment analysis using ermineJ software (see more detail in the manuscript), save the results from each analysis in the `enrichment_2024/output` folder.
 Enrichment analysis results derived from ermineJ are already provided.
 Aggregate results using:
 ```matlab
 save_enrichment_results();